itsMeJivanDiaz/earthtrack-backend/README.md

 ## API Documentation (SWAGGER UI)

-#### View documentation
+#### View API documentation

 - After starting the server, open browser and redirect to <http://localhost:3460/api>.
-This page contains the details of the APIs' usage
+This page contains the details of the API usage

 ## Note: